sensedeep/dynamodb-metrics/README.md

 The Table dimension is set to the table Name.

 The Tenant dimension is defined via the `Metric` constructor `tenant` parameter.
 You can set this to any identifying string you like.
 It is typically set to your customer or tenant ID or name.
 If unset, it will not be used.
+Be careful using Tenant with high cardinality data sets.
+See [Under the Hood](#under-the-hood) for managing CloudWatch metric costs.

 The Source dimension is defined via the `Metric` constructor `source` parameter.
 You can set this to any identifying string you like.
 It is typically set to your application or function name.
 If unset, it will default to the name of the executing Lambda function.